Lashed-lug boat

 Lashed-lug boats are ancient boat-building techniques of the Austronesian peoples.
 It is characterized by the use of raised lugs (also called "cleats") on the inner face of hull planks.
 These lugs have holes drilled in them so that other hull components such as ribs, thwarts or other structural components can be tied to them with natural fiber ropes (hence "lashed").
 This allows a structure to be put together without any metal fastenings.
-The planks are further stitched together edge-to-edge by sewing or using dowels ("treenails") unto a dugout keel and the solid carved wood pieces that form the caps for the prow and stern.
-Characteristically, the shell of the boat is created first, prior to being lashed unto ribs.
+The planks are further stitched together edge-to-edge by sewing or using dowels onto a dugout keel and the solid carved wood pieces that form the caps for the prow and stern.
+Characteristically, the shell of the boat is created first, prior to being lashed onto ribs.
 The seams between planks are also sealed with absorbent tapa bark and fiber that expands when wet or caulked with resin-based preparations.

+This shipbuilding tradition is considered to be an example of parallel evolution, as it is found in Scandinavian boats covering a period from 400 BCE to the 9th century AD.
+There, the term "cleat" is applied to the blocks carved out of the hull planks, and essentially the same role is performed as with the "lugs" in lashed lug construction.
+In the Scandinavian archaeological examples, planks may be sewn together, held with iron fastenings or with treenails.
+The two regional uses of this method are considered cases of independent invention of one of a limited number of solutions to the same boat-building problem.

 Lashed-lug construction has been used on a wide size range of vessels, from small craft, such as logboats that have had planks added to their sides to increase their freeboard, to large plank-built ships.
 It is found in traditional boats of Maritime Southeast Asia, Melanesia, Madagascar, Micronesia, and Polynesia.
-It forms part of the maritime technology used by Austronesian peoples in their spread throughout the islands of the Indo-Pacific starting at 3000 to 1500 BCE.
+It forms part of the maritime technology associated with Austronesian peoples in their spread throughout the islands of the Indo-Pacific.
 The oldest recovered remains of ships of lashed-lug construction is the Pontian boat of Malaysia dated to at around c.260–430 CE.

-The lashed-lug technique of Austronesians is considered to be very similar to that found in archaeological remains of some northern-European boats.
-This is considered to be a case of independent invention of one of a limited number of solutions to the same boat-building problem.

 Basic construction

 The lashed-lug technique remains remarkably homogeneous throughout the entirety of the Austronesian range.
 The keel and the base of the hull is a simple dugout canoe.
-Planks are then added gradually to the keel, either by sewing fiber ropes through drilled holes or through the use of internal dowels ("treenails") on the plank edges.
+Planks are then added gradually to the keel, either by sewing fiber ropes through drilled holes or through the use of internal dowels on the plank edges.
 Unlike carvel construction and in common with many early boat building methods, the shell of the boat is created first, prior to being fastened to the ribs.
 The seams between planks are also sealed with absorbent tapa bark and fiber that expands when wet or caulked with resin-based preparations.